Riddhima-Singh/Portfolio/README.md

+# 🌐 Personal Portfolio Website

+Welcome to my **personal portfolio website** — a modern, responsive web application built with **React.js**.
+This project showcases my technical skills, projects, and experience, and provides a platform for others to connect with me.

+---

+## ✨ Features

+- Clean, modern UI with a responsive layout
+- Project showcase with detailed descriptions
+- Skills and tools I work with
+- Contact form to connect directly with me (using Formspree)
+- Newsletter section
+- Easy to maintain and extend
+- Built using **React.js**
+- Real-time form input fields: First Name, Last Name, Email, Phone Number, and Message
+- Easy to customize and reuse

+---

+## 🛠️ Tech Stack

+- **React.js** – Frontend framework
+- **HTML5 & CSS3** – Markup and styling
+- **JavaScript (ES6+)** – Logic and interactivity
+- **Formspree** – Contact form handling
+- **VS Code** – Code editor
+- **Vite** – Fast React development environment

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.